pkhalaj/monkey-wrench/README.rst

 * Perform post-processing of CHIMP output as well as some visualization utilities
 * Use it as a task runner

 N.B. **Monkey Wrench** is a work in progress and under active development.
-As a result, the API and the scheme of task (YAML) files might and will change!
+As a result, the API and the scheme of task (YAML) files will change!

 **License & Disclaimer**